tiagoaalves/SDHTTP/README.md

 # sdHTTP

-Chat web application using HTTP protocol.
+Chat web application using HTTP protocol in JAVA.